Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 2. test_endpoints.py
 3. test_utils.py

-The contain the following tests for testing our Authorization code:
+They contain the following tests for testing our Authorization code:

 #### test_core.py